co-cddo/domains-register-a-govuk-domain/README.md

 `make up-devserver` - Run the application on docker using the Django development server

+`make up-devserver-nodebug` - Run the application on docker using the Django development server, but don't set Debug mode (to test error pages, for instance)

 `make shell` - Open a bash console within the running application container (you'll get an error if the service isn't running)

 `make down` - Stop the application on docker